 Acquisition in 2014

-Jetpac is a technology company based in Daly City, California, that specializes in two distinct areas.
-Firstly, it develops a social travel application, offering city guides for over 6000 cities worldwide.
-This app, Jetpac City Guides, uses image processing of global Instagram photos to provide recommendations.
-Secondly, Jetpac focuses on political organizing resources and technology for American Muslims.
-Its mission is to increase political representation and engagement for this community by providing training, market analysis reports, and automation tools, along with proprietary technology tailored to underserved minorities.
+Jetpac, based in Daly City, California, specializes in two distinct areas.
+Firstly, it offers a mobile travel recommendation service, Jetpac City Guides, which uses image processing of global Instagram photos to provide city guides for over 6000 cities worldwide.
+Secondly, Jetpac focuses on political organizing, aiming to strengthen the American Muslim political infrastructure and increase their community's influence.
+It achieves this by offering training, market analysis reports, and automation tools to fellows, along with proprietary technology to support underserved minorities.

 Emu Messenger